What you can get

 - Demonstrate effective written and oral communication skills with consumers and coworkers in the role of medical assistant.

-- Use critical thinking to recognize, analyze, and solve problems related to administrative, clinical, and laboratory procedures.
+- Solve problems related to administrative, clinical, and laboratory procedures.

-- Understand and use policies and manuals related to administrative, clinical, and laboratory procedures.
+- Utilize policies and manuals related to administrative, clinical, and laboratory procedures.

 - Perform mathematic calculations related to generating laboratory results and preparing and administering medications.